ckaestne/seai/assignments/project.md

 ## Overview

 In this project, you will implement, evaluate, operate, monitor, and evolve a recommendation service for a scenario of a movie streaming service.
-As in previous individual assignments, you work with a scenario of a streaming service with about 1 million customers and 27k movies (for comparison, Netflix has about 180 million subscribers and over 300 million estimated users worldwide and about 4000 movies or 13k titles worldwide).
+You work with a scenario of a streaming service with about 1 million customers and 27k movies (for comparison, Netflix has about 180 million subscribers and over 300 million estimated users worldwide and about 4000 movies or 13k titles worldwide).
+Consider you are in the early days of video streaming and are building a Netflix-like streaming business with a massive catalog of (not very recent) movies.

 The focus of this assignment is to operate a recommendation service in production, which entails many concerns, including deployment, scaling, reliability, drift and feedback loops.